peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat op,
         PeterO.Numbers.EContext ctx);

- Multiplies two binary floats.
-The resulting scale will be the sum of the scales of the two binary floats.
+ Multiplies two binary floating-point numbers.
+The resulting scale will be the sum of the scales of the two binary floating-point numbers.
 The result's sign is positive if both operands have the same sign, and negative if they have different signs.  <b>Parameters:</b>

  * <i>op</i>: Another binary float.